LoponteHF/GlycoGenius_GUI/README.md

 With that in mind, GlycoGenius is tailored to reduce manual workload.
 It allows for data visualization and automatically constructs search spaces, identifies, scores, and quantifies glycans, filters results, and annotates fragment spectra of N- and O-glycans, glycosaminoglycans and more.

+This GUI module uses the [GlycoGenius backend](https://github.com/LoponteHF/GlycoGenius) for the raw data analysis.

 ## Installation

 There are two ways to install it:
-1. Download the latest version from Releases page on https://github.com/LoponteHF/GlycoGenius_GUI, unzip it and run the executable file (Windows only, for other OS, you can install the GUI from PyPI);
+1. Download the latest version from the [Releases page](https://github.com/LoponteHF/GlycoGenius_GUI/releases), unzip it and run the executable file (Windows only, for other OS, you can install the GUI from PyPI);
 2. Install from PyPI:
 	1. Install Python from python.org or from your OS package distributor;
 	2. Type "pip install glycogenius_GUI" on a terminal;